The quality of your eyesight is genetic, right?

 -

-Swollen Eyes: Mild inflammation and swelling in the eyes can become more common with age, often due to hormonal changes or because the tissues around the eyes weaken, including some of the muscles supporting the eyelids.
+Swollen Eyes: Mild inflammation and swelling in the eyes can become more common with age.
+This can happen due to hormonal changes or the tissues around the eyes.
 Getting enough sleep, applying cool compresses, addressing allergies, and using a lifting eye cream can help.

 -